 Find a bit of tube that’s close to the right diametre to slip into your paddle where the blade goes.
-My blue tube is from some cheap paddle that came with a long-gone slackraft.
+My blue tube was from some cheap paddle that came with a long-gone slackraft.
 Add tape to make a snug fit, if necessary.
 But not so tight that you risk jamming when wet.

 As it happens it turns out my AquaBound uses cheap pressed clips.
 You may not be able to find the typical 7-8mm buttons to fit the AB files.
 I settled with 6mm.
 This spring clip is easy to fit and a big improvement over my previous ‘slip-on’ nib which got sucked off in bogs.

 Next, line up the two holes or fit the spring clip and add a collar.
 You don’t want the nib’s striking force impacting on the clip’s button alone.
 I sawed a bit of old fibreglass kayak shaft which was a tight fit on the blue tube, so split it then glued it on.
 That glue didn’t work so well so I roughed it up, more glue then added a couple of rivets.
-The collar also protects the end of the paddle shaft a bit.
+The collar also protects the end of your paddle shaft a bit.
 The actual end ‘nib’ is currently a black plastic screw section.
 Stuff and glue in a bit of cork or other blockage in your nib end (right) to stop the tube slowly filling with mud or stones.
-The nib weighs 128g.
+The nib weighs 137g.

 Using the packstaff with an open shaft at the top, I sometimes worry that stumbling onto that shaft at face height could be painful.
 With a canoe T-grip (left; fiver on ebay) you can press comfortably on the staff coming down a hill, and it also acts as a handy hook.
 Mine had to be ground down to fit.
 It weighs 78g with a 6mm SoftTie to attach it to the nib during transit.